Sanglorian/orcus/Orcus Advanced Options - current.md

 * If the master takes a move action, the companion can take a move action as well.
 * If the master is incapacitated or not present, the companion gets its full complement of actions without needing to be “commanded”.
 * The companion's level is equal to the master's, unless it was already higher.
 * The companion's maximum HP are equal to the master's staggered value, unless it was already higher.
 * The companion uses the master's defenses, except where the companion's defense is higher.
 * The companion has no recoveries of its own, but can use its master's.
 * Either participant in the incantation can end its effects as a swift action.

+### Speak with Plants

+Level 5 Divination Incantation (Nature)

+**Cost to Learn:** 40 gp
+**Completion Time:** 1 hour
+**Components:** 40 gp
+**Duration:** 8 hours

+You imbue plants within 6 squares of you with limited sentience and animation, giving them the ability to communicate with you and follow your simple commands.
+You can question plants about events within 6 squares within the past day, gaining information about creatures that have passed, weather, and other circumstances.

+You can also turn difficult terrain caused by plant growth (such as thickets and undergrowth) into ordinary terrain that lasts for the duration.
+Or you can turn ordinary terrain where plants are present into difficult terrain that lasts for the duration, causing vines and branches to hinder pursuers, for example.

+Plants might be able to perform other tasks on your behalf, at the GM's discretion.
+The incantation doesn't enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.

+If a plant creature is in the area, you can communicate with it as if you shared a common language, but you gain no magical ability to influence it.

 ### Express Rider

 Level 6 Interaction Practice (Nature)

-**Cost to Learn:** 72
+**Cost to Learn:** 72 gp
 **Completion Time:** 1 minute
 **Components:** 1 recovery
 **Duration:** One day